NAS 3000. Survey of Native American Language. 3 Hours.

 A survey of the diversity in Native American languages families, problems of classification, language particulars and social uses, and contemporary issues.
 Topics include language mapping, language contact, historical language shift, oral histories, literacy, contemporary language shift, language revitalization programming, and the complex connections between language and identity.

 NAS 3500.
 Contemporary Native American Experience.
 3 Hours.

 An examination of the Native American experience from WWII to the present.
-This course addresses issues of expectations of enfranchisement, proverty, termination, and self-determination as well as, the development of social movements focusing on issues of Native American enfranchisement, cultural reitalization, and civil rights is also addressed.
+This course addresses issues of expectations of enfranchisement, poverty, termination, and self-determination as well as, the development of social movements focusing on issues of Native American enfranchisement, cultural revitalization, and civil rights is also addressed.